- Star-Telegram review

 At first, Vanda is even more exasperating.
 She’s a ditsy motormouth.
 But even as she seems to be sabotaging her chances, Vanda manages to charm/cajole Thomas into letting her read for the part of the baroness.
-And once she assumes the role, Vanda instantly becomes a cultivated young Austrian woman, her movements and carriage precise, her expression bemused but cutting.
+And once she starts acting out the role, Vanda instantly becomes a cultivated young Austrian woman, her movements and carriage precise, her expression bemused but cutting.

 Yes, she does.
-Her magic is theatrical as well as sexual, embodying different characters, putting on authority with a new voice, a new gesture, a new dog collar.
+Her magic is theatrical as much as it is sexual, embodying different characters, putting on authority with a new voice, a new gesture, a new dog collar.
 All this means Venus becomes a play-within-a-play, a play about role-playing, which is typically what S&M involves.
 Not surprisingly, the actress is much better at this game than the director.

 All of this may make the play sound rather academic, but Ives — still best known for All in the Timing, his clever evening of comic one-acts — knows how to keep an audience amused and intrigued.
 Venus in Fur is basically Strindberg with jokes.
 Think of Miss Julie or The Dance of Death or Creditors.
 In different ways, these Strindberg dramas are all battles between an empowered, independent woman and a defensive, vengeful male.
 And that’s Fur, albeit with fewer poisonings and more laugh lines.

 In both Strindberg’s and Sacher-Masoch’s writings, we get the same ice queen (hated or adored), the same 19th-century contempt and longing for women.
 And men — they’re all alike as well.
 “Woman, as nature has created her, and man at present is educating her, is man’s enemy.
 She can only be his slave or his despot, but never his companion.”
 It’s hard to choose which author wrote those lines because they both shared a reductive view of the sexes.
 At the time, it was revolutionary.
 It seemed bold because it’s so binary; there’s no middle-ground, no human exchange of affections.
 There’s only power or weakness, seduction or force.